LaymGlitched/DyingMovement/README.md

 ## License & Terms of Use

+> [!IMPORTANT]
-This project is source-available under a modified MIT license.
+> This project is source-available under a modified MIT license.

 ### What you CAN do: